biocc/SP-MEGD_Fusion/README.md

 The pre-trained model (epoch=9-step=550000.ckpt) can be downloaded from here: https://drive.google.com/drive/folders/1EQIa1XhqHRFAVBYzgLWh60HiMVnlO4dR?usp=drive_link

-## 2. casanovo result preprocess
+## 3. Casanovo result preprocess

 Users can use this [script](https://github.com/biocc/SP-MEGD_Fusion/blob/main/monoclonal-antibodies/Known_mAbs/Human/S2P6/50ug/denovo/HCD/Casanovo_process.ipynb) to process the denovo result for the later aseembly.

-## 3. Assembly
+## 4. Assembly

 * Fusion assembler is available for academic users, it can be accessed with the following link: https://xa-novo.com/.
 * Stitch assembler is available for academic users, it can be accessed with the following link: https://github.com/snijderlab/stitch.

-## 4. coverage-depth
+## 5. Coverage-depth

 After obtained the assembly sequence, you can run the R code to analysis the coverage depth.
-[Demo](https://github.com/biocc/SP-MEGD_Fusion/blob/main/monoclonal-antibodies/Known_mAbs/Human/S2P6/50ug/Fusion/casanovo/50-cleaned/code.txt)
+[Demo](https://github.com/biocc/SP-MEGD_Fusion/blob/main/monoclonal-antibodies/Known_mAbs/Human/S2P6/50ug/Fusion/casanovo/50-cleaned/code.txt).
+The [coveage depth result](https://github.com/biocc/SP-MEGD_Fusion/blob/main/monoclonal-antibodies/Known_mAbs/Human/S2P6/50ug/Fusion/casanovo/50-non_cleaned/coverage-depth.txt) can assist you in evaluating the reliability of assembly results to a certain degree.

 Actually,  step 1-4 (ie. antibody de novo sequencing analysis) can finish on the [XA-Novo platform](https://xa-novo.com/) directly.